media

 image

-$ ffmpeg -i file.webp out.png
+$ ffmpeg -i file.webp out.pngfor multiple images

 $ for x in ls *.webp; do ffmpeg -i "$x" "${x%.webp}.jpg" done